-Prehypertension can easily lead to high blood pressure levels if it is not treated quickly and correctly.
+Prehypertension can easily lead to high blood pressure levels if you don’t treat it quickly and correctly.

 About 59 million people in the United States have prehypertension.

-Treatments can generally be done without medicine or prescription drugs.
+Treatments generally don’t include medicine or prescription drugs.

 Diet is a huge factor in blood pressure levels.
 Foods high in sodium, cholesterol, and saturated fat will raise blood pressure.

 Plaque builds up in blood vessels over time with poor dieting, causing restricted blood flow.